kreshuklab/plant-seg/README.md

 Our pipeline uses the PyTorch library for the CNN predictions.
 PlantSeg can be run on systems without GPU, however for maximum performance we recommend that the application is run on a machine with a high performance GPU for deep learning.
+If `CUDA_VISIBLE_DEVICES` environment variable is not specified the prediction task will be distributed on all available GPUs.
+E.g. run: `CUDA_VISIBLE_DEVICES=0 plantseg --config CONFIG_PATH` to restrict prediction to a given GPU.

 ## Docker image
 We also provide a docker image with plantseg package installed.